RapidCoders/Coding-Practice/DAY_72/README.md

-# Q.1 Write a function that takes a list of integers as input and returns the product of all non-zero digits in the list.
+# Q.1 Write a function that takes an array of integers as input and returns True if the array represents a mountain, and False otherwise.
+An array is considered a mountain if it consists of elements that are strictly increasing up to a peak, and then strictly decreasing.
 ```
 Input: [0, 2, 3, 0, 4, 5]
 Expected Output: 120